HenrySeed/Henry.nz/README.md

 This is a 2-part project,

 1. The mouse-stalking snake
-2. A GitHub API based portfolio, automatically fetching and displaying all Repos.
+2. A Firestore-hosted scraped version of my public GitHub Repos

 ## 1. Mouse-stalking snake